stavzog/phoneStore/README.md

 # phoneStore
-This file is the phone store website that will be introduced (some time)(never)
+This file is the phone store website concept